-To use Packet Analysis of Virtual Network, deploy Analysis VM manually to the hypervisor on the monitoring target host.
-Analysis VM analyzes actual packets on the virtual switch in order to retrieve the information that is required to specify the cause of a decrease in the communication performance.
-The targets for retrieval are as follows.
+By deploying Analysis VM manually to the hypervisor on which is decreased communication performance, Packet Analysis of Virtual Network retrieves information required when Analysis VM analyzes actual packets on the virtual switch in order to specify the cause of a decrease in the communication performance.
+The following items are the targets for retrieval.